PeterJemley/bridget/STATISTICS_USER_GUIDE.md

 1. Enter your start and end locations in the Routes Tab.
 2. Review the suggested route, including traffic and bridge risk indicators.
 3. Compare alternative routes and select the best option for your needs.
-4. Use real-time updates to adjust your route as conditions change.
+4. Use updated predictions to adjust your route as conditions change.

 ## Tips for Best Results